 Times have changed and that’s a fact.
 But then, “plus ça change, plus c’est la même chose.”

-The Internet and modern technology has opened up new ways of learning an instrument and will continue to do so.
+The Internet and modern technology has opened up great new ways of learning guitar, or any other instrument, and will continue to do so.

 The issue here comes down to feedback.